-Teenagers have lots of opportunities to gamble – more than you might realise.
+Teenagers have lots of opportunities to gamble.
 Explaining to your child how gambling works can help him understand the consequences.
-Encouraging other interests and hobbies can help him find healthier ways to have fun.
+Modelling responsible gambling can help him develop realistic expectations about the chance of winning.
+And encouraging other interests and hobbies can help your child find healthier ways to have fun.

 You might think it’s too early to think about your child and gambling.
-But some children do start gambling very young – as young as 10 years.
-Most of them have gambled by the age of 15.
+But some children start gambling very young – as young as 10 years.
+Most children have gambled by the age of 15.

-There are more than 3000 online gambling websites worldwide, including casinos and sites for betting on sport and racing.
-Teenagers can also gamble without money on phone and Facebook apps.
-And more than 100 video games rated as suitable for children have gambling themes and content.
+Also, children can gamble without money on smartphones and Facebook apps.
+And many video games rated as OK for children have gambling themes and content.

 Preventing problem gambling